Meet Our Volunteers

 “The uniforms provided are a great way for patients to identify them and they appreciate the help and friendly face.
 From a manager’s point of view it helps support the reception staff when they get caught up with a more complicated issue and are unable to assist when there is more than one patient to support.”

-Sally Neilson, Assistant Operational Manager for Maternity and Neonates, Women and Child Health Clinical Group, says: “Volunteers have been helping in Maternity Antenatal Clinic at City Hospital since the beginning of February 2016.
+Sally Neilson, Assistant Operational Manager for Maternity and Neonates, said: “Volunteers have been helping in Maternity Antenatal Clinic at City Hospital since the beginning of February 2016.
 There are a small team of female volunteers who cover the Antenatal Clinic reception area at different times and days of the week.
 Easily identifiable in their bright blue and yellow volunteer uniform and Trust name badge, the lovely team of ladies who have given up their own time to come and help us, stand at the front of the reception area, meeting and greeting our patients and their families and friends with a smile and helping them with any queries or concerns they may have and navigate their way around the self-check in kiosks, particularly if it is their first visit to the Clinic.

 “Their duties are primarily to assist and direct patients and their families through the reception area and to ensure they are in the right area of clinic in time for their appointment.
 They strive to improve the patient experience and help to alleviate the anxiety felt by some of our patients whilst in the clinic/hospital environment.